genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 ### Step 6: Submit the full run

-Once the dry run completes without issues, submit the same job with environment variable `dry_run` set to `false`:
+Once the dry run completes without issues, submit the same job with `dry_run` set to `false` in the request body:

 ```
 POST /api/v1/transformations/jobs